fagah/sejen-deduplication/README.md

 The cost of this solution is negligeable as the tools (Python and machine learning libraries) are all open source and the techniques on how to use the python code is accessible to any developer with reasonable Python coding skills.

-# How to run the script ?
+# How do you run the script?

-You have to add libraries to the mahcine which will run the script and launch it
+First ensure that you have Python 3 installed on your machine.
+This script has only been tested with Python 3.6.x but may work with previous versions.
+Then follow the steps below

-# Installing virtualenv
+## Installing virtualenv

 <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">virtualenv</a> is used to manage Python packages for different projects.
 Using virtualenv allows you to avoid installing Python packages globally which could break system tools or other projects.
 You can install virtualenv using pip.